Sicos1977/WebArchiveExtractor/README.md

 ## What is WebArchiveExtractor?

-WebArchiveExtractor is a 100% managed C# .NETStandard 2.0 library and .NET Core 3.0 console application that can be used to read Safari webarchives and extract its content to a folder
+WebArchiveExtractor is a 100% managed C# .NETStandard 2.0 library and .NET Core 3.0 console application that can be used to read Safari web archives and extract its content to a folder

 ## Why did I make this?